ankitparekh21698/UBS-Python-Poetry-CI-CD-Documentation/README.md

-# IB Market Regulation's First Python CI/CD Pipeline
+# IB Market Regulation's First Python CI/CD Pipeline :100: :boom:

 This document takes us through the journey of setting up the first Python CI/CD framework within Market Regulations.
 It describes the thought-process that went into this endeavour, the challenges we faced, and also contains all the relevant technical details and exmaples for all you DevOps geeks out there.